Animals at The Walled Garden Moreton

-Animals have always had a place here since we reopened in 2015, and since then, the family has grown, and we’ve welcomed a herd of Pygmy Goats (who also gave birth to kids!), three new chicken families, ferrets, more rabbits, quails, and even two Kunekune pigs – not to mention a special group of exotic animals, our reptiles and bugs!
+Animals have always had a place here since we reopened in 2015, and since then, the family has grown.
+We’ve welcomed a herd of Pygmy Goats (who also gave birth to kids!), new chicken families, ferrets, more rabbits, quails, and even two Kunekune pigs – not to mention a special group of exotic animals, our reptiles and bugs!

-Throughout the year, we put on events that allow visitors the chance to meet the animals such as our Bug and Reptile Experiences, Goat Walks, our Children’s Birthday Party offering and more.
+Throughout the year, we put on events that allow visitors the chance to meet the animals such as our Bug and Reptile Experiences and Goat Walks.

 In 2025 we launched out Animal Adoption Scheme!
 Find out more here!